TeslaKang/HandyGCCS/README.md

 It's a single file, so it's easier to manage.
 Additionally, closing the back cover(lid-switch) is also supported.

-below is same as HandyGCCS..
+below is same as HandyGCCS(https://github.com/ShadowBlip/HandyGCCS).

 # HandyGCCS
 Handheld Game Console Controller Support (Handy Geeks) for Linux